With CoinLedger, you're able to create a CSV file that you can import to your TaxAct account in minutes! Let's begin that process here:

 Continue on to the next screen, and finish filing your taxes by answering all of the other necessary questions!

-Note: Remember to answer Yes when TaxAct asks if you have purchased or sold virtual currency this year.
+Remember to answer Yes if TaxAct asks if you have purchased or sold virtual currency this year.

 Now you're all done!
 Continue filing your taxes with TaxAct as you normally would!